logo

 • For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate

-Let’s have a look at the MassMutual American Legend 7 rate sheet (at the time of writing this article) to understand how the earnings are determined.
+Let’s have a look at the MassMutual American Legend 7 rate sheet (as of July 2024) to understand how the earnings are determined.

-The first thing to note is that we have four indexes.
-Each index has point-to-point strategies, while the S&P offers an added option of monthly sum.
+The first thing to note is that we have five indexes.
+Each index has point-to-point strategies.
 Additionally, we have a fixed rate strategy to choose from.
-All in, we get to choose from a total of eight strategies (seven index-based and one fixed).
+All in, we get to choose from a total of nine strategies (eight index-based and one fixed).
 The company displays three types of crediting strategies across these rates (Participation, Cap, and Fixed).
 The Participation rate (index allocation rate) and the strategy caps are the most important.

 Let’s quickly go through the terminologies described by MassMutual:

-It means at what rate your interest-earning capacity is capped.
-For example, if an index returned 12% but the contract’s cap rate is 6%.
-In this situation, the annuitant will be eligible for an interest credit of 6% only.
+2. Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
+For example, if an index returns 12% but the contract’s cap rate is 6%, In this situation, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
+3. Fixed Account Rate/Declared Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
 These rates usually tend to be very low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 4.5%.
+The 1-year fixed rate on this policy at the time of writing this article was 4.20%.

-Out of all these indexes, at this point in time, I would prefer the S&P 500 point-to-point index with an 11% Cap because the index has been time-tested, has good real performance, and has a relatively high index cap rate (participation rate) offered by the company.
-There are very less number of companies that offers a double-digit cap rate on such a popular index.
+Out of all these indexes, at this point in time, I would prefer the S&P 500 point-to-point index with cap because the index has been time-tested, has good real performance, and has a relatively high index cap rate offered by the company.

 Surrender/Early Withdrawal Charge